flueke/mvme/doc/sphinx/source/quickstart.rst

 Quickstart Tutorial
 ##################################################

-The quickstart guide explains how to create a simple setup using the **VM-USB** VME controller and one **mesytec** VME module.
-The internal pulser is used to generate test data.
+The quickstart guide explains how to create a simple setup using the WIENER VM-USB VME controller and one mesytec VME module.
+The modules internal pulser is used to generate test data.
 Data readout is triggered by the module using IRQ1.

 ..
 TODO: Add a second, periodic event to read out the event counter